Chapter 12 Bankruptcy for Farmers & Fishermen

 6. Receive Your Chapter 12 Discharge

 The court will continue monitoring the case until you make the required payments.
-If you file as an individual, you'll also need to complete a debtor education class before the bankruptcy court will close the matter and grant a debt discharge that eliminates debts in accordance with your plan.
+If you file as an individual, you'll also need to complete a debtor education class before the bankruptcy court closes the matter and grants a debt discharge that eliminates debts in accordance with your plan.

 7. Other Ways a Chapter 12 Case Can End